top of page

 Why Cleanses and Fasts May Impair Your Health

-By 'forcing' detoxification with prolonged fasts and cleanses, these patients can put a strain on their overall health, and they can develop new symptoms that last for months or years.
+By 'forcing' detoxification with prolonged fasts and cleanses, patients can put a strain on their overall health, and they can develop new symptoms that last for months or years.

-This worsening of symptoms is can be due to these patients having specific genetic variants affecting methylation and glutathione-related detoxification such as MTHFR, MRT, PEMT, GSTP1 and others.
+This worsening of symptoms can be due to these patients having specific genetic variants affecting methylation and glutathione-related detoxification such as MTHFR, MRT, PEMT, GSTP1 and others.
 [2] [3]

 These genes cause their bodies to have to work harder to maintain healthy detoxification pathways.

 A worsening of symptoms may also be due to long periods of exposure to environmental or chemical pollutants.
-Mold exposure either in the distant past or present can also contribute to a significantly decreased detoxification capacity.
+Mold exposure either in the distant past or in the present can also contribute to a significantly decreased detoxification capacity.

 Detoxification pathways are the routes in which debris travels to be escorted out of your body through bodily waste like urine, mucus, sweat, and bowel movements.